 Yogurt, miso soup, dark chocolate, pickles, sauerkraut, and kefir are just some of the many probiotic foods which could increase the good bacteria in our body.

-The professional nurses of Home Care Agency in Bel Air MD have observed that with medications, sick people often lose appetite and suffer from diarrhea, these conditions may result in dehydration.
+The professional nurses of Home Care Agency in Edgewood MD have observed that with medications, sick people often lose appetite and suffer from diarrhea, these conditions may result in dehydration.
 It could further lead to weakness, fatigue, nausea, and light-headedness.
 So we need to drink water when we are sick, as often as possible.

 This type of nutrient would benefit those who are and have been afflicted with wounds.
 When we have wounds in our bodies, we become vulnerable victims to free radicals- molecules in the environment which can damage DNA and cell membranes.